 The Fundrise Starter Portfolio has the lowest opening balance of just $500.
 You can upgrade to one of the advanced plans at any time.
 Your money will be invested in a blend of 50% growth and 50% income oriented properties.

-Next, we have the Fundrise Supplemental Income Portfolio.
+First, we have the Fundrise Supplemental Income Portfolio.
 The aim of this portfolio is to produce income for investors through interest payments from debt investments as well as cash flow from equity investments.
-There is higher dividend potential but lower growth potential here.
+There is higher dividend potential but lower growth potential from the projects in this portfolio.

 Finally, we have the Fundrise Long Term Growth Portfolio.
 The goal of this portfolio is to generate returns primarily from asset appreciation.
 They aim to purchase real estate in hot markets, force appreciation through improvements, and sell it for a higher price down the road.